PyromancerBoom/Orbital23/README.md

   }
 ]
 ```

+The `"idl":"idlcontent"` field is required as require the IDL content to make the RPC calls from the gateway to the service.

+Later, we will connect the registration with our registry and IDL mappings.

 Moreover, to see all registered service we can hit the endpoint `:/show`.
 (This will be removed later and was made just for testing purposes)